alepuliani/alessandrapuliani-happycounter/README.md

 With this simple counter you can monitor what you want thanks to the + and - buttons that will make the number increase or decrease, keeping track of the changes and it is possible to reset the number at any time with the reset button.

-You can leave the counter with the starting options or you can customise it with additional functions:
+You can leave the counter with the starting options or you can customize it with additional functions:

 • A title that can indicate the category (books you want to read, glasses of water you should drink..)